6 Tips: How to Organize Your Business

 To organize a disorganized business, start with getting a handle on controllable expenses like rent, utilities and phones.
 Eliminating or reducing these costs is a guaranteed way to increase your business’s profitability.
 Scrutinize your overhead.
 Are you paying for office space that’s underused?
 There may be a less expensive location that better fits your needs.
 Is there enough work to fill your assistant’s hours?
-If not, could they be trained to take on another task, such as social media updates, freeing up some of your own time?
+If not, could they be trained to take on another task to help free up some of your own time?

 The success of social media as a marketing tool depends largely on knowing which channels and content are working hardest for you.
-Determine what you are trying to achieve — awareness, engagement or customer satisfaction — and then ditch underperforming channels and the types of posts that aren’t working.
+Determine what you are trying to achieve — awareness, engagement or customer satisfaction —then ditch underperforming channels and the types of posts that aren’t working.
 Some channels, such as Twitter, have analytics tools built in.
 You should also consider leveraging tools that allow you to compare results across multiple channels.
 At Farm Bureau, we provide our agents with full marketing support, including a one-stop shop Marketing Toolkit and robust social media resources.

 3. Make People a Priority

-A major key to healthy sales is investing in your customers, both current clients and prospects.
+A major part of healthy sales is investing in your customers, both current clients and prospects.
 And doing so sincerely — authenticity is key to fostering lifelong business relationships.
 Identify three to five achievable goals for the coming year that will deepen your connection to your clients and your community.
-A few ideas: Add regular check-ins with current clients to your calendar, attend meetings with other community business owners, get involved with the city council, coach a local sports team or volunteer with a local organization.
+A few ideas: Add regular check-ins with current clients to your calendar, attend monthly meetings with other community business owners, get involved with the city council, coach a youth sports team or volunteer with a local organization.